skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 ## The Reactions

+The story around the crash developed gradually over weeks:

-Tesla initially [released a
+* Tesla initially [released a
 statement](https://www.tesla.com/blog/what-we-know-about-last-weeks-accident)
 outlining a few quick points about the accident, noting that the crash was likely made more severe due to the lack of a crash attenuator, a safety device built into the highway.

-A few days later, Tesla released a followup [statement](https://www.tesla.com/blog/update-last-week%E2%80%99s-accident) that contained a few important details: autopilot was engaged during the accident and, according to the vehicle's logs, the driver's hands were not on the steering wheel at the time of the accident.
+* A few days later, Tesla released a followup [statement](https://www.tesla.com/blog/update-last-week%E2%80%99s-accident) that contained a few important details: autopilot was engaged during the accident and, according to the vehicle's logs, the driver's hands were not on the steering wheel at the time of the accident.

-A few weeks later [the dead driver's wife took to TV to discuss the crash](http://abcnews.go.com/US/wife-tesla-crash-victim-speaks-tragedy-happen-family/story?id=54392855), saying that her husband had always been "a really careful driver".
+* Weeks later, [the dead driver's wife took to TV to discuss the crash](http://abcnews.go.com/US/wife-tesla-crash-victim-speaks-tragedy-happen-family/story?id=54392855), saying that her husband had always been "a really careful driver".

 This interview caused a flurry of activity:

-Tesla released statements saying that
+* Tesla released statements -link to statement- saying that

 > [The driver] was well aware that autopilot was not perfect and, specifically,
 > he told them it was not reliable in that exact location, yet he nonetheless